Empire4946/rconsole-error-handler/README.md

 ## Installation Process
 - You would be needing an executor for this to work.
 - Simply click [me](https://github.com/Empire4946/error-catcherRCONSOLE/releases) to see the script.

+## Requirements (Optional)
+- [x] Executors that atleast support RCONSOLE
+- ErrorHandler mostly use RCONSOLE.
+- [x] Executors that atleast support writefile
+- Without this then you can not use this script.